lazycatworkshop/myrsa/doc/rsa_lab_signing.md

 $
 ```

-Similar to what we did previously for the private key, We can use openssl to display the public key in text:
+Similar to what we did previously for the private key, We use openssl to display the public key in text:

 ```console
 $ openssl rsa -text -in public_key.pem -noout